aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 ## Opening (5 min)

 We often manually check for code that could cause errors through conditional statements.
-But Java (as well as many other programming languages) provides a useful tool called a `try-catch` block.
-This helps to not only shape the behavior of our apps if an error occurs, but to also stop our apps from completely crashing if an error-prone portion of code is used (such as file streaming or networking operations).
+But Java (as well as many other programming languages) provides a useful tool called a **`try-catch` block**.
+This helps to not only shape the behavior of our apps if an error occurs but also stop our apps from completely crashing if an error-prone portion of code is used (such as file-streaming or networking operations).

-> **Knowledge Check:** Have you encountered any errors with `Exception` as part of their name?
+> **Knowledge Check**: Have you encountered any errors with `Exception` as part of their name?

 ***